Erich Steidtmann: Early life

 Steidtmann was born on November 15, 1914, in Weißenfels and joined the SS on June 1, 1933.
 In 1942, as commander of a police unit, the Third Battalion of Police Regiment 22, Steidtmann guarded trains used for the deportation of Polish Jews from the Warsaw Ghetto to the Treblinka extermination camp.
 His unit remained in the ghetto through 1943, where it would have been involved in the liquidation of the Ghetto under Gen. Jürgen Stroop in which 55,000 people were killed or sent to the death camps.
 Though Steidtmann had denied that he was involved in the events in the Warsaw Ghetto, witnesses placed him there.
 He was later assigned to Police Battalion 101, which was involved in the November 1943 "Harvest Festival" in which Jews in camps near Lublin were systematically shot and killed.
 Steidtmann also claimed not to have been in the area during the killings in Lublin, saying he had been on leave, but letters he had written at the time provided evidence that he was present.

 Steidtmann was captured by British forces after the conclusion of the war, but was not tried.
-He became a police officer in Essen and later became a driving instructor in Hanover.
-He had been questioned on a number of occasions during the 1960s, but had never been charged with any crimes.
+He became a police officer in Essen, but was dismissed for misconduct in 1956.
+He then became a driving instructor in Hanover.
+Steidtmann had been questioned on a number of occasions during the 1960s, but had never been charged with any crimes.